 To follow up the class well, you are required to have passed microeconomics with at least a "90", and mathematics for economists with at least a "90".
 Students with background in statistics and/or econometrics will find this class more accessible.
 Cf) Students who got below 80 for the "Advanced" Microeconomics course need to consult with an instructor before registration.

 1.2 Textbooks and Reading Materials

 • Required Textbook:

-- 1. Handbook of Public Economics, Vol. 2, Alan J. Auerbach and Martin Feldstein (HP2) - Handbook of Health Economics, Vol. 2, Mark V. Pauly, Thomas G McGuire, Pedro Pita Barros (HH2) - 3.
+- 1. Handbook of Econometrics, Vol. 6B, James J. Heckman and Edward Leamer (HE6) - 2.
 Public Finance and Public Policy, Jonathan Gruber, 4th ed.
 Worth Publishers.
 (JG)

 • Recommended References: